-The transformation of our economy from a pure physical and goods exchange economy to a digital or virtual interactive economy (“like” economy, friend economy, networking economy, click economy, sharing economy, favors exchange economy, interaction economy,etc.) provided the fuel for the release of massive energy, resources and creativity to people looking the launch of new new enterprises in a public have already tired of the old forms of doing business and making money.
+The transformation of our economy from a purely physical and goods exchange economy to a digital or virtual interactive economy (“like” economy, friend economy, networking economy, click economy, sharing economy, favors exchange economy, interaction economy,etc.) provided the fuel for the release of massive energy, resources, and creativity to people looking the launch of new enterprises in a public have already tired of the old forms of doing business and making money.

 The electronic transformation provided a base of reference for new forms of business and ventures to advanced, forms that were incomprehensible to older (pre-Internet) ages.

-This shift in business operation in relation to the change in the traditional roles of consumer vs producer, prolong some stages of business incubation, while provide a solid base for the advent of new business to root and flourish on traditional operations with new mediums!
+This shift in business operation in relation to the change in the traditional roles of consumer vs producer, prolong some stages of business incubation while providing a solid base for the advent of new business to root and flourish on traditional operations with new mediums!